Sairyss/domain-driven-hexagon/README.md

 ## Commands and Queries

 This principle is called [Command–Query Separation(CQS)](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation).
 When possible, methods should be separated into `Commands` (state-changing operations) and `Queries` (data-retrieval operations).
 To make a clear distinction between those two types of operations, input objects can be represented as `Commands` and `Queries`.
 Before DTO reaches the domain, it is converted into a `Command`/`Query` object.
-This are simple classes with data.

 ### Commands

 - `Commands` are used for state-changing actions, like creating new user and saving it to the database.
 Create, Update and Delete operations are considered as state-changing.

 Data retrieval is responsibility of `Queries`, so `Command` methods should not return anything.
 Though, if needed, returning a bare minimum (like `ID` of a created item or a confirmation message) may not be a bad idea.

+**Note**: `Command` has nothing to do with [Command Pattern](https://refactoring.guru/design-patterns/command), it is just a convenient name to represent that this object invokes a CQS Command.
+Both `Commands` and `Queries` in this example are just simple classes with data.

 Example of command object: [create-user.command.ts](src/modules/user/use-cases/create-user/create-user.command.ts)